-The oscillating field plays the role of a perturbation, which, albeit extremely weak, may nonetheless promote transitions between the up and down spin states.
-The transitions will be most frequent at the resonance condition $\omega = B_0$, i.e., when the driving frequency $\omega$ is the same as the natural oscillation frequency~$B_0$.
+The oscillating field plays the role of a perturbation which, albeit extremely weak, may nonetheless promote transitions between the up and down spin states.
+The transitions will be the most frequent at the resonance condition, which corresponds to $\omega = B_0$; ie, when the driving frequency $\omega$ is the same as the natural oscillation frequency $B_0$.

 To make progress, we must now compute the time evolution operator $U(t)$ defined in Eq.~(\ref{schrodinger}).
 Usually, accomplishing this for a time-dependent Hamiltonian is a very complicated task.
-Luckily, for the particular choice of $H$ in Eq.~(\ref{H}), the task turns out to be quite simple.
+Luckily, for the particular choice of $H$ in Eq.~(\ref{H}), this turns out to be quite simple.
 The first step is to define a new operator $\tilde{U}(t)$ from the relation